ElJocko/civitates/README.md

 civitates
 =========

-Map Server and client for the creation of world and regional maps reflecting the geographical features present at a particular point in time.
+Map Server and client software for the generation of world and regional maps reflecting the geographical features present at a particular point in time.